tiy-atx-ui-aug2015/group-project/README.md

 After completing this assignment, you should…

 * Increase your experience working in development/design teams
-* Practice pitching your ideas
 * Have a solid, tested, stable potential portfolio piece
-* Gain confidence having one repository for the group and using branching/merging
+* Gain confidence having together using branching/merging

 ### Performance Objectives